“Hope on the Street” – an artist’s vital search for his roots

 The process of creation is painful.
 There’s a reason why it is often compared to giving birth.
 There is an inevitability: this baby needs to come out whether we want it or not.
-The elation, relief, and exhaustion of finally bringing into the world a work of creation, resembles the moment a baby is finally out of the womb.
-In creation, as in birth, there’s also fear, sometimes terror involved.
+The elation, relief, and exhaustion of finally bringing a work of creation into the world resembles the moment a baby is finally out of the womb.
+In creation, as in birth, fear and sometimes terror are involved.

-j-Hope is one-seventh of the iconic South Korean band BTS.
-A rapper and lyricist who has contributed to dozens of the band’s songs over their 10-year career, j-hope, real name Jung Ho-seok, is also the main dancer of BTS.
-In this role, j-hope has honoured his roots as a young teenage street dancer while elevating many of the styles he’s proficient in to world stages thanks to the success of BTS.
+j-hope is one-seventh of the iconic South Korean band BTS.
+A rapper and lyricist who has contributed to dozens of the band’s songs over their 10-year career, j-hope, real name Jung Hoseok, is also the main dancer of BTS.
+In this role, j-hope has honoured his roots as a young teenage street dancer while elevating many of the styles he’s proficient in into world stages thanks to the success of BTS.

 For BTS fans, called ARMY, the context of this album release and concert is heavy in meaning and symbolism.
-In June 2022, during their annual anniversary celebration as a band, Festa, BTS announced the closing of one chapter and the beginning of another: they would be pausing band activities and embarking on solo projects for a while.
-While much suspected and discussed among ARMY, and to the fans’ dismay, a general public lacking important context, the reason behind the pause was finally revealed in October: the need for the members to fulfill mandatory military service in their country.
+In June 2022, during their anniversary celebration as a band, Festa, BTS announced the closing of one chapter and the beginning of another: they would pause band activities and embark on solo projects for a while.
+While much suspected and discussed among ARMY, and to the fans’ dismay, a general public that lacked important context, the reason behind the pause was finally revealed in October: the need for the members to fulfill mandatory military service in their country.

 “This is how you end up in a rut,” j-hope says to the camera.
 “You don’t know why you’re even doing this.
 There’s no reason for me to push myself so hard.
 But I guess this is who I am.”